helenaferdy/helenaferdy.github.io/_posts/2023-10-17-forti-sdwan-hub-spoke-advpn.md

 ## Configuring Performance SLA on Hub

-To also enable load balancing on SD-WAN VPN Tunnel, use Volume based priority rules on the priority rules
+To also enable load balancing on SD-WAN VPN Tunnel, use Volume based priority rules

 ![x](/static/2023-10-17-forti-sdwan-hub-spoke-advpn/69.png)